Payments

 Common mistakes to avoid

-- Do not resend an invoice before checking that the customer email address is correct.
+- Do not resend an invoice before checking that the customer email address is correct in Contacts.

 - Do not charge a saved payment method unless your team has permission from the customer.